ravipark021/CountriesList/README.md

 # .NET Core 2.x application
 ## Countries List

-This application is based on .Net Core 2.X.
+This application is based on .Net Core 2.x with Sqlite as DB.

 Demo app to showcase the flow of data in MVC.